shahriarsss/facial-recognition-authentication/readme.txt

 Our innovative approach significantly mitigates vulnerabilities inherent in traditional login methods and strengthens WordPress security.

-Try Our Demo Before Installing!

-Want to test our plugin in a safe environment before installing it on your own site?
-We’ve set up a demo WordPress site where you can experience the plugin in action.

-Email us at [support@newwaypmsco.com] to request access – we’ll send you the demo site link, along with a username and password to log in and test the plugin.

-Once you're satisfied, you can install it on your own WordPress site with confidence!

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.